 Write down your customer service values, mission, and vision clearly.
 Make sure they’re shared with both your team and your customers.

-A well-defined purpose and success goal gives your team a powerful guide for making service decisions and shows users what you stand for, making it easier for them to connect with your brand and provide meaningful feedback.
+A well-defined purpose and clear measures of success give your team a powerful guide for making service decisions and show users what you stand for, making it easier for them to connect with your brand and provide meaningful feedback.

 Hire teams with the right attitude

-- Individuals who naturally prioritize customers and take pride in helping others.
+- Prioritize customers and take pride in helping others.

-You can involve leaders in shaping and promoting the service value strategies as follows:
+You can involve leaders in shaping and promoting the service values as follows:

-- Start by choosing the right customer service leaders who will set a good example to the rest of the support teams.
+- Start by choosing the right customer service leaders who will set a good example for the rest of the support team.

 - Present compelling customer service performance data and customer stories to the leaders to show them how excellent service drives business success.
 This will motivate them to push their teams to embody customer service culture in their daily operations.